-By far, the largest portion of the City's net position (82.0%) reflects in its investment in capital assets (such as land, building, machinery and equipment) less any related outstanding debt used to acquire those assets.
+By far, the largest portion of the City's net position (85.5%) reflects in its investment in capital assets (such as land, building, machinery and equipment) less any related outstanding debt used to acquire those assets.
 The City uses these capital assets to provide services to citizens; consequently, these assets are not available for future spending.
 Although the City's capital assets are reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.

-An additional portion of the City's net assets (5.6%) represents resources that are subject to external restrictions on how they may be used.
-The balance in restricted net position reflects a net increase of \$1.1 from \$14.1 in 2018 to \$15.2 in 2019.
+An additional portion of the City's net assets (4.4%) represents resources that are subject to external restrictions on how they may be used.
+The balance in restricted net position reflects a net increase of \$0.7 from \$15.2 in 2019 to \$15.9 in 2020.

-The fiscal year 2019 balance in unrestricted net position of \$34.0 increased by \$1.7 or 5.5% from the prior year.
-This increase is primarily due to the increase in investment earnings.
+The fiscal year 2020 balance in unrestricted net position of \$23.9 decreased by \$10.1 or 29.7% from the prior year.
+This decrease is primarily due to the COVID-19 pandemic which caused revenue reductions in charges for services and investment earnings.
 The balance in unrestricted net position represents resources that may be used to meet the City's ongoing obligations to its citizens and creditors.